polinapolina/sicss18_fairml/README.md

 * turkprime_survey_codebook.txt -- the description of the fields in the dataset csv
 * ACMCOMPASS_code.R -- R code used to produce comparative analysis with COMPAS automated recidivism scores and with survey from *Julia Dressel and Hany Farid.
 2018.
 The accuracy, fairness, and limits of predicting recidivism.
 Science Advances 4, 1 (2018), 1–6.*

 If you use this dataset in your research, please cite our corresponding paper. *The Role of In-Group Bias and Balanced Data: A Comparison of Human and Machine Recidivism Risk Predictions.
 Arpita Biswas, Marta Kolczynska, Saana Rantanen, Polina Rozenshtein.
-ACM COMPAS 2020.*
+ACM COMPASS 2020.*
 [//]: # (bibtex entry:)